 Who We Are

-Naomi Anne Goldner is a San Francisco-based writer of fiction, non-fiction and poetry and holds an MFA in Fiction from San Francisco State University.
+Naomi Anne Goldner, Editor-in-Chief, is a San Francisco-based writer of fiction, non-fiction and poetry and holds an MFA in Fiction from San Francisco State University.
 Founder of WordSpaceStudios Literary Arts Center and Chariot Press Literary Journal, she is currently querying her first novel OUR LAST SACRIFICE.
 Her work can be found at www.naomigoldner.com

-Amy G. Latham, Associate Editor, holds an MFA in Fiction and an MA in English from San Francisco State University, where she has taught in the College of Liberal Arts and the College of Business.
+Amy G. Latham, Senior Editor, holds an MFA in Fiction and an MA in English from San Francisco State University, where she has taught in the College of Liberal Arts and the College of Business.
 Her literary work has appeared or is forthcoming in Gulf Coast, Epiphany, Greensboro Review, Camera Obscura, Fourteen Hills, and other journals.
 She has been recognized with The Dillydoun Review short story prize and the Wilner Award for short fiction, and her story “Combustion” was adapted for a short film by Quiet Lightning.
 She is currently at work on a collaborative audiodrama with sponsorship from Independent Arts & Media and a debut novel.

-Brandon Daily is the author of three novels, A Murder Country, The Valley, andThrough the Dark, as well as a collection of fiction, Darkening.
+Brandon Daily Senior Editor, is the author of three novels, A Murder Country, The Valley, andThrough the Dark, as well as a collection of fiction, Darkening.
 His fiction, nonfiction, plays, and poetry have appeared in numerous journals and magazines.
 He is a graduate of Lindenwood University’s MFA program.

 A.T.
 Yano is a concept artist and writer.
 She received a BFA in Applied Visual Arts from Oregon State University with a Minor in Writing and an MFA in Fine Art from Pratt Institute.
 Her writing has been published in Cagibi, Cathexis Northwest Press, The Gravity of the Thing, Suburbia Journal, and more.
 Her visual art has been exhibited in Oregon and New York City, and she has worked as a concept artist on AAA and indie video games such as Apex Legends, PUBG Mobile, Zoma, and more.
 In her free time, she indulges in her love for science, black coffee, long walks, and melodic, moody music.